Bayesian optimisation of poloidal field coil positions in tokamaks: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Agnieszka Hudoba for providing the baseline STEP data files.
+The authors would like to thank Agnieszka Hudoba for providing the baseline STEP data files and Theodore Brown for discussions around BO.

 This work was funded by the EPSRC Energy Programme [grant number EP/W006839/1].
-To obtain further information, please contact .
+To obtain further information, please contact \href{mailto:PublicationsManager@ukaea.uk}{PublicationsManager@ukaea.uk}.
 For the purpose of open access, the author(s) has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.

 This work was performed using resources provided by the Cambridge Service for Data Driven Discovery (CSD3), operated by the University of Cambridge Research Computing Service (\url{www.csd3.cam.ac.uk}).
 These resources were provided by Dell EMC and Intel using Tier-2 funding from the Engineering and Physical Sciences Research Council (capital grant EP/T022159/1) and DiRAC funding from the Science and Technology Facilities Council (\url{www.dirac.ac.uk}).